urbien/tradle/README.md

 Tradle
 ======
-Tradle is here to answer one question - what does it mean to operate a business on-chain?
+Tradle is here to answer a question: what does it mean to operate a business on-chain?

 Tradle's vision
 ===============